KennethTrecy/chearmyp_token/README.md

 2. *Simplexes*.
 These tokens can be thought of as basic concepts where other concepts can use.
 For example, `letter`.
 Since these are simple, they cannot contain other concepts.
 Simplexes must end using a vertical line (`|`).
 It means that a concept ends there.
-After the vertical line(`|`), they must be followed by a new line or a tab.
-Using tab after the vertical allows you to insert other tokens.
+After the vertical line(`|`), they must be followed by new line(s) or tab(s).
+Using tab(s) after the vertical allows you to insert other tokens.
 	```
 	letter|	# This is an example of simplex
 	1|	# A simplex can be a number